 Toy’s Hill comprises a 93 acre woodland, which is located at the highest point in Kent.
 It lies within Scord’s Wood and Brockhoult Mount Site of Special Scientific Interest (SSSI).
 Prior to the storm, the area comprised ancient woodland and remnant heath.
 The storm resulted in a loss of 98% of the trees – around 90% of those lost were beech.

-The effects were seen as a rare opportunity to study natural regeneration; therefore, a variety of approaches were implemented afterwards at Toy’s Hill – some of the areas were cleared and left to regenerate naturally, other areas were replanted following clearance, some areas were carefully cleared with a view to manage these areas as heathland habitat and a final strategy was to leave another section entirely to its own devices.
+The effects were seen as a rare opportunity to study natural regeneration; therefore, a variety of approaches were implemented: some of the areas were cleared and left to regenerate naturally, other areas were replanted following clearance, some areas were carefully cleared with a view to manage these areas as heathland habitat and a final strategy was to leave another section entirely to its own devices.

-Studies at Toy’s Hill have concluded that whilst the initial impact of the storm was one of destruction, it is likely that many of the trees that were there before the storm, were old and beyond their peak reproduction age, furthermore, the dense canopy precluded the growth of seedlings; the storm therefore, presented the opportunity for germination.
-In addition, it has been identified that more harm than good may have been done in the areas where regeneration was actively managed through clearance in efforts to speed it up – birch colonisation is more extensive in these areas than it might have been if the intervention had been lighter.
+Studies at Toy’s Hill have concluded that whilst the initial impact of the storm was one of destruction, it is likely that many of the trees that were there before the storm, were old and beyond their peak reproduction age; furthermore, the dense canopy precluded the growth of seedlings – the storm therefore, presented the opportunity for germination.
+It has been identified that more harm than good may have been done in the areas where regeneration was actively managed through clearance, in efforts to speed it up – birch colonisation was more extensive in these areas than it might have been if the intervention had been lighter.

 - The Management of Storm Damaged Woodland at Toy’s Hill, Kent.
 G. King, undated.